 My Top 3 Takeaways From CHOC Walk in the Park

-My Top 3 Takeaways from CHOC Walk in the Park
+My Top 3 Takeaways from CHOC Walk in the Park & Why you should walk too on August 27th!

 Having a child with special needs you tend to not take for granted the little and ordinary things your child accomplishes.
 Seeing your child initiate play with a peer, knowing how to engage in a simple conversation with a classmate or self regulate themselves enough that they are not perceived as strange.
 These struggles are nothing in comparison to the fights some parents face when a child becomes terminally ill.
 I am beyond grateful for my girls health everyday and her accomplishments in spite of her autism.

-I was honored to be included in this years CHOC Walk in the Park, I've always wanted to participate but up until a few years ago it wasn't even an option as my daughter was just completing her therapies and still learning to comprehend social settings.
+I was honored to be included in last years CHOC Walk in the Park, I've always wanted to participate but up until a few years ago it wasn't even an option as my daughter was just completing her therapies and still learning to comprehend social settings.
 This year was our year!
 I was given the chance and we did it together.
 A few years back she would not have understood going to Disneyland and not be able to ride the attractions and leave the park without doing so.
 Our dedication made our walk possible and I was so proud of my girl for making it through the entire event, we ended up walking over 7 miles.

 As we began the walk, I was hit with the memories of how much Disneyland has helped my child learn and grow in public, it went from our ABA reward to our happy place with no strings attached.